im4aLL/pdo-mysql-driver/README.md

 # PDO MySql driver class for PHP

 ## Introduction
 This is simple class for SELECT, INSERT, UPDATE, DELETE query for MySQL

+## Installation
+`composer require hadi/database`

+if you don't want composer then simple grab class file from src/Database.php and use it!

 ## Usage